phantomghost2023/phantomdb/docs/CORE_ARCHITECTURE.md

 - Raft will be used for coordinating cluster state and membership
 - Consensus on transaction logs for durability
 - Integration with both 2PC and Saga coordination mechanisms

+## Core Architecture Decisions Summary

+Based on our Phase 1 research, we have made the following core architecture decisions:

+### Storage Engine Design
+- **Hybrid LSM-tree and B+tree** approach for optimal performance across different workloads

+### Query Processing Architecture
+- **Modular, extensible pipeline** with separate parsing, planning, optimization, and execution components

+### Concurrency Control Model
+- **MVCC with optimistic enhancement** to reduce lock contention and improve performance

+### Data Serialization Format
+- **Schema-aware binary format** with JSON compatibility for efficiency and flexibility

+### Distributed Transaction Model
+- **Hybrid approach** using 2PC for critical operations and Saga for user-facing operations

+### Consensus Algorithm
+- **Raft-based consensus** for simplicity and reliability

+These decisions are detailed in [CORE_ARCHITECTURE_DECISIONS.md](CORE_ARCHITECTURE_DECISIONS.md).